OWASP/raider/docs/tutorials/reddit.rst

 When the stage is complete, two operations will be executed.
-The first will print the value of the ``access_token`` on the command line, and the next will tell **Raider** to go to the next stage that we defined previously.
+The first will print the value of the ``access_token`` on the command line, and the next will tell **Raider** to go to the next Flow that we defined previously.